ionic-team/ionic-framework/packages/core/src/components/refresher/readme.md

 boolean

-If the refresher is disabled or not.
+If true, the refresher will be hidden.
 Defaults to `true`.

 #### pullMax